-ALE includes two core courses, HEA 649 and HEA 650, completed during the last two semesters of the MPH degree.
+ALE includes two core courses: HEA 649 and HEA 650.
+These two courses must be completed during the last two semesters of the MPH program.

-- (1) HEA 649 (ALE I), 1-credit course, referred to as the Orientation Course.
-During ALE I students complete the documentation necessary to obtain a site placement, develop a proposal for a Major Project, for two Products, and propose a list of Professional Practice activities.
-While students are in communication with the future site-supervisors, during the orientation phase, there are no on-site hours. - (2) HEA 650 (ALE II) 3-credit course, referred to as the Practicum Course.
-During ALE II, students complete 200 hours at the approved placement site to implement their proposed Major Project and Products, and to engage in Professional Practices activities.
+- (1) HEA 649 (ALE I), 1-credit course, referred to as the Orientation or Preparatory Course.
+During ALE I students complete the documentation necessary to secure a site placement; propose two ALE Products, a list of Professional Practice Activities, and a process for the Major ALE Project.
+During this course, students might be in communication with potential site-supervisors, but there are no on-site hours. - (2) HEA 650 (ALE II) 3-credit course, referred to as the Practicum Course.
+During ALE II, students complete 200 hours at the approved placement site, where they will implement the proposed Products and Major Project and will engage in Professional Practices activities.

 Students cannot register for these courses during the same semester.
-Before the start of the ALE II Practicum the student must have completed ALE I assignments and obtain a passing grade.
-The HEA 520 Public Health Epidemiology and HEA 526 Biostatistics in Public Health courses are pre-requisites for the ALE.
+Before the start of the ALE II Practicum course, the student must complete ALE I assignments and obtain a passing grade.